changxinw/CompassR/README.md

 ## Installation

-To install the latest release of Signac from CRAN:
+To install the latest release of CompassR from GitHub:

 ``` r
 if (!requireNamespace("remotes", quietly = TRUE))